Pernambuco Brazil Travel Guide

 Natural Disaster Risks and Seasonal Hazards

 Beaches, especially Boa Viagem, are known for potent rip currents.
 Additionally, a recognized presence of sharks due to the natural reef disturbance by port construction.
-Swim only in designated areas protected by the natural reef at low tide.
+Swim only in marked areas protected by the natural reef at low tide.
 Observe local warnings and lifeguard instructions.
 Heed any red flags or signs indicating danger.